simonhwk/simonkang.github.io/_projects/8_project.md

 ---
 layout: page
-title: posture optimization
+title: Symbolic Regression
-description: posture optimization of 3-DOF robot with genetic algorithms
+description: a project with a background image and giscus comments
-img: assets/img/humanoid_leg.gif
+img: assets/img/3.jpg
-importance: 1
+importance: 8
 category: projects
-giscus_comments: true
 ---

 Every project has a beautiful feature showcase page.